What is the minimum age?

-I can no longer take part, can someone else walk in my place?
+I can no longer take part, can someone else dip in my place?

 No sorry, your registrations are non-refundable and non-transferable so you can’t give your place away to anyone else.
 Please do let us know if you can no longer come.

 What date is the Cold Water Dip being held?